shradhasehgal/hate-speech/README.md

 ### Notes

+- Preprocessing of tweets was done in Python and the binary classifier was implemented using keras-TF.
+- Many hateful tweets have been removed, the 'racism' class has just 9 tweets.
-All files have relevant comments to indicate the function purposes.
+- All files have relevant comments to indicate the function purposes.